David L O Smith - Home

 Unimat 3 set up as a lathe

-I know the Unimat is the machine that model engineers love to hate but I have had this one for over 20 years; it has given me great pleasure, it is well up to most jobs that crop up in 7mm scale model engineering and I can keep it and use in my workshop in the house.
+I know the Unimat is the machine that model engineers love to hate but I have had this one for nearly 30 years; it has given me great pleasure, it is well up to most jobs that crop up in 7mm scale model engineering and I can keep it and use in my workshop in the house.
 If I have need for something bigger, such as making jigs and fixtures, I use my Myford ML7.

 Unimat 3 Miller

-Unimat 3 set up as a milling machine
+Unimat 3 set up as a milling machine Steel pulley on milling head for Unimat 3

 Bench Vice